Royal Avenue, Belfast

-Royal Avenue is a street in Belfast, Northern Ireland.
-In the Cathedral Quarter in the heart of Belfast city centre, as well as being identified with the more recent Smithfield and Union Quarter, it has been the city's principal shopping thoroughfare since its establishment in 1881.

-Today Royal Avenue is one of Belfast's main commercial centres and is home to the £40 million shopping complex Westfield CastleCourt.
-The top end of Royal Avenue was formerly named John Street and the bottom end was named Hercules Street.
+Royal Avenue is a street in the heart of Belfast city centre, Northern Ireland.
+It runs for about 500 metres from the junction with Castle Place and Donegall Place to the junction with Donegall Street.
+It lies between the Cathedral Quarter and the Smithfield and Union Quarter of the city.
+It has been the city's principal shopping thoroughfare since its establishment in 1881.
+Today Royal Avenue is one of Belfast's main commercial centres and is home to the £40 million shopping complex CastleCourt.

 Location

-Royal Avenue is in the Cathedral Quarter.
 Beginning from the Donegall Place junction with Castle Place and Castle Street, which is the hub of Belfast city centre, the road runs north to the North Street crossing where the former Bank of Ireland once stood.
 A fire in summer of 2018 caused the front part of the building to burn leaving only the back of the building standing.
 Royal Avenue then angles northeast to the Donegall Street intersection continuing in a northeasterly direction as York Street.

 Looking south on Royal Avenue, there is an imposing vista of Belfast City Hall and Donegall Square.
 The Anglican St. Anne's Cathedral in Donegall Street is adjacent to its northern end.
 It has many Victorian and Edwardian buildings, including the Belfast Central Library and the Haymarket Building, along with newer, modern structures and shopping complexes.
-It serves as the headquarters for the Belfast Telegraph newspaper.
+At the northern end was the headquarters for the Belfast Telegraph newspaper.
 Like the rest of the city centre, Royal Avenue has seen much redevelopment since the Troubles officially ended in 1998, and the city embarked on a major urban renewal project.